3 days cycling. 387km.

 Just bring legs & a smile (we’ll bring your bike and organise everything else)!

 The Pyrenees is a place of exceptional beauty and is perfect seen from a bike.
-So whether you’re ‘enjoying’ a ride up to the Cauterets ski station or struggling your way up the brutally steep Col de Marie Blanque, you’ll be in awe – both of the scenery and also how the pros manage to cycle the same thing with such ease at such speed!
+So whether you’re ‘enjoying’ your ride up the Tourmalet or thanking your lucky stars that you don’t have to race the uphill Time Trial, you’ll be in awe – both of the scenery and also how the pros manage to cycle the same thing with such ease at such speed!

 Note on the Lite option: Some people love knowing they’ve completed full stages; others love knowing they’ll finish before dinner.
 For us, there’s no better or worse and everyone will be welcomed as equals… because if you’re happy cycling, we’re happy for you.